DigitalArcPlatform/documentation/docs/publishSite/basics/index.md

 - Sample site as site visitors see it: [https://digitalarcplatform.github.io/demo](https://digitalarcplatform.github.io/demo)
 - The files that make the samplesite run: [https://github.com/DigitalArcPlatform/demo](https://github.com/DigitalArcPlatform/demo)

+## Choose a username

+The username you choose will be used for two things:
+1. You'll use it to log in and make changes to your website
+2. Your audience will use a modified version of your username to get to your website.

+Your username should be the name people will search for to find your community.
+For instance, a community group called "New City Community Archive" would choose the username "newcitycommunityarchive".

+Audience members would then use https://newcitycommunityarchive.github.io to find your web site.

 ## Read an overview of the whole publishing process

 This page provides a very broad sense of how the individual step-by-step intructions in the "Publishing Your Site" section fit into the larger process.